CS-Journeys/hands-free-chess/README.md

 Feel free to submit issues and enhancement requests.

 ### Developing
 Please try to follow the project's coding style.
-Other than that, feel free to solve issues or be creative and add features that you think would improve HFC.
+Other than that, you can solve issues or be creative and add features that you think would improve HFC.

 ## License
 [GPL](LICENSE)